Anthony Pettis: Early career

-World Extreme Cagefighting
+WEC

 2009

 Pettis was expected to make his promotional debut against Anthony Njokuani on April 5, 2009, at WEC 40.
 However, Pettis pulled out of the fight with a hand injury and was replaced by Bart Palaszewski.

 Pettis made his WEC debut at WEC 41 on June 7, 2009, where he defeated Mike Campbell via first-round triangle choke.

 He was then expected to fight Rob McCullough at WEC 44 on November 18, 2009, but was pulled off the card with an undisclosed injury.

 Pettis suffered his first professional loss on December 19, 2009, at WEC 45, dropping a split decision to Bart Palaszewski.

 2010

 Pettis rebounded from the loss with a head-kick KO victory over Danny Castillo on March 6, 2010, at WEC 47, earning Knockout of the Night honors.
 Training for the fight, as well as Pettis's family life, were both documented on an episode of the MTV show World of Jenks.

 Pettis suffered almost no damage in the bout with Castillo and made a quick return at WEC 48 on April 24, 2010, against Alex Karalexis, replacing Zack Micklewright on short notice.
 He won the fight via submission in the second round.

 Pettis faced Shane Roller on August 18, 2010, at WEC 50.
 Pettis surprised many by taking down Roller multiple times and frustrating him with fast-paced scrambles.
 Pettis displayed diversity in his striking with two Capoeira kicks, the martelo and the aú batido.
 After several submission attempts, Pettis secured a fight-ending triangle choke in the closing seconds of the fight, earning a Submission of the Night bonus.

 His last WEC fight came against Benson Henderson on December 16, 2010, at WEC 53 for the WEC Lightweight Championship.
 The fight was closely contested throughout, providing back and forth action, both standing and on the ground.
-In the fifth round Pettis ran up the cage, jumped off the cage, then landed a switch kick while airborne.
+Late in the fifth round Pettis ran up the cage, jumped off it, then connected with a flying switch kick that knocked down Henderson.
 Sports reporters later named this the Showtime Kick.
 Pettis won the fight via unanimous decision (48–47, 49–46, 48–47) to become the final WEC Lightweight Champion.
 The fight was also awarded as Fight of the Night which won Henderson and Pettis an extra $10,000.

-Ultimate Fighting Championship
+UFC

 2010

 In October 2010, World Extreme Cagefighting merged with the Ultimate Fighting Championship (UFC).
 As part of the merger, a majority of the WEC fighters were transferred to the UFC.

 Pettis was expected to face the winner of Frankie Edgar and Gray Maynard, which took place at UFC 125.
 However, the bout was declared a draw, and Edgar–Maynard 3 was scheduled for UFC 130, but both fighters sustained injuries before the fight, which was postponed.